THE STATE EDUCATION DEPARTMENT / THE UNIVERSITY OF THE STATE OF NEW YORK / ALBANY, NY 12234

 SFAs granted an exemption must comply with the SY 2013-2014 requirement to offer at least half of the grains as whole grain-rich products.
 SFAs that receive an exemption will be considered compliant with the whole grain-rich requirements during an Administrative review if their grain offerings are consistent with the exemption granted by the State agency and at least half of the grains offered weekly are whole grain-rich.

 SFAs must indicate the hardship(s) incurred in meeting the whole grain-rich requirement and provide a written justification or supporting documentation (e.g., production records, meal count records, financial statements, etc.) to demonstrate hardship(s) in procuring, preparing, or serving whole grain-rich products.
 SFAs must also provide a detailed list of the grain product or group of grain products the SFA is seeking an exemption for and the enriched product that will replace it.
-Please submit the exemption request form to the Child Nutrition Administration office by email at email@example.com.
+Please submit the Whole Grain-Rich Exemption Request Form.
+If further documentation is to be submitted for justification, send it via email to email@example.com.
 SFAs will receive an email indicating that their exemption request has been approved.

 Hardships may include but are not limited to: